-Timothy J. Coley is an Associate in the Washington, DC office of Buckley Sandler LLP.
+Timothy J. Coley is Counsel in the Washington, DC office of Buckley Sandler LLP.
 Mr. Coley represents corporate and individual clients in a variety of matters, including government investigations and enforcement matters, and complex commercial and class action litigation.

 Prior to joining Buckley Sandler, Mr. Coley was an Associate for a Washington, DC law firm, where his practice focused on complex commercial litigation, insurance coverage, and bankruptcy matters.
 After graduating from law school, Mr. Coley clerked for Chief Judge James A. Beaty, Jr. in the U.S. District Court for the Middle District of North Carolina.